cbiliato/Semester2-Assignments/README.md

 # Semester2-Assignments
-All assignments were done in Pyton
+All assignments aredone in Python.